Argentina Dress Code

 Working abroad sounds like an adventure to many people.
 However, a job search in Argentina requires more than just the obvious Argentina CV and Argentina cover letter writing and translation.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Argentina.

-Do not misjudge the impact an Argentina dress code can have on the consequence of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not misjudge the impact employment in Argentina can have on the consequence of your adventure!
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Argentina Dress Code for Job Interviews

 It is important to demonstrate at an interview good appearance as well as good manners.
 Many Argentineans are very fashion conscious.

 Dress for the job you want, not for the job you have